Getting Started ENTERPRISE

 Styra DAS On-premises can be installed in any namespace, and the installation instructions do not make any assumption about namespace.

 Computing and Networking

 The following shows the computing and networking requirements:

 Access to a Container Registry.

 (Optional) Access to an SMTP server.

-A Load Balancer (LB) or Ingress to expose the Styra DAS endpoint.
+A Load Balancer or Ingress to expose the Styra DAS endpoint.

-Recommendation: A TLS certificate for the load balancer or Ingress to configure HTTPS.
+Recommended: A TLS certificate for the Load Balancer or Ingress to configure HTTPS.